tigera-cs/Calico-Foundation-no-CNI/2.1-networking-pod-connectivity/README.md

 ## 2.1.
-Networking: Pod Connectivity - Part 1
+Networking: Pod Connectivity

-This lab is the first of a series of labs exploring k8s networking concepts.
-This lab focuses on basic k8s networking from the POD and Host perspectives.
+This lab focuses on basic k8s networking from the POD perspectives.
 In this lab, you will: \
 2.1.
 Examine what the network looks like from the perspecitve of a pod (the pod network namespace) \
-2.2.
-Examine what the network looks like from the perspecitve of the host (the host network namespace)

 ### 2.1.0.
 Before you begin